sadomine/py_intro_class/README.md

   https://creativecommons.org/licenses/by/4.0/

   The original Software Carpentry episodes have been modified and/or extended to meet the specific learning goals of this class.

+  Ying's Spark workshop materials can be found at: http://help.rc.ufl.edu